2021 Community Banking in the 21st Century Research and Policy Conference

 profile image

 Carl White is the senior vice president of the Supervision, Credit, Community Development and Learning Innovation division at the Federal Reserve Bank of St. Louis.
-White has 32 years of experience in the Supervision division, serving in various roles within the Safety and Soundness unit.
-He began his career as a bank examiner.
-White has served as lead instructor and course developer for numerous Federal Reserve System training courses, including an international assignment in Brazil.
-In addition, he served as the central point of contact for the Federal Reserve Eighth District’s largest state member bank before and during the financial crisis.
+White has more than 35 years of experience in the Supervision Division of the Federal Reserve Bank of St. Louis.
+He is currently senior vice president of the Supervision, Credit and Learning Innovation Division.
+He has served in various other roles within Safety and Soundness, beginning his career as an examiner.
+Mr. White has served as lead instructor and course developer on numerous Fed System training courses, including an international assignment in Brazil.
+In addition, he served as the central point of contact for the District’s largest state member bank before and during the financial crisis.
 He and his team were nominated for the District’s President’s Award for Innovation as a result of efforts to implement and enhance off-site loan review and examination processes.
-White holds a bachelor’s degree with a major in finance from St. Louis University.
+Mr. White holds a bachelor’s degree with a major in finance from St. Louis University.

 profile image